-All of our assets under management are delegated to affiliated and unaffiliated investment advisers pursuant to delegation or sub-advisory agreements ("subadvisers"); thus, VFA is considered a "manager of managers."
+VFA provides these services to the vast majority of its clients through affiliated and unaffiliated investment advisers pursuant to delegation or sub-advisory agreements.
+Under these circumstances, VFA is considered a "manager of managers."
 In addition, VFA delegates certain responsibilities such as trading and operations to affiliated and unaffiliated service providers.